 The Osaka Aquarium is one of the most popular attractions in Osaka, however, it is definitely not for me.

-The Aquarium is sadly home to a large amount of captive cetaceans such as Dolphins as well as Whale Sharks.
+The Aquarium is sadly home to a large number of captive cetaceans such as Dolphins as well as Whale Sharks.
 Sadly, it is common knowledge that a large amount of aquatic life on display at the aquarium were taken from the wild for tourism purposes.

 Like the animal cafes, I would ask you not to support this trade.